 Step 2 – Set a goal

-As with any new skill, creating a goal will help you practice and improve.
+As with any new skill, creating a writing goal will help you practice and improve.
 Your goal might be project-oriented (complete a short story) or routine-oriented (write every day for five days), but whatever it is, it should be quantifiable and actionable.
 “Write a story” is a little vague.
 “Write a short story by the end of the month” is specific.

 Step 3 – Make a writing routine and stick to it